The NASA Booth is Your Home for Earth Science Data and Information at the 49th AGU Fall Meeting

-NASA’s Earth Observing System Data and Information System (EOSDIS) team wants to see you at the NASA Booth (#535) at the American Geophysical Union’s (AGU) 2016 Fall Meeting December 12 through 16 in San Francisco, California!
+NASA’s Earth Observing System Data and Information System (EOSDIS) team wants to see you at the NASA Booth (#535) at the 2016 American Geophysical Union (AGU) Fall Meeting, December 12 through 16, in San Francisco, California!
 From Hyperwall presentations to Flash Talks to free NASA calendars (and lots of other resources), the NASA Booth in the Moscone Convention Center’s Exhibit Hall will be a hub of activity throughout the meeting.

 Representatives from NASA’s EOSDIS will be on-hand to answer your questions about NASA Earth science data products, services, and tools.
 In addition, numerous hands-on demonstrations at the booth will show you how to visualize global precipitation data, use EOSDIS Worldview, experience climate data with virtual reality, and more.
 As at previous AGU meetings, the innovative NASA Hyperwall will be used for formal 15-minute presentations along with short, seven-minute “Flash Talks.”